opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

 To finish creating a composite monitor in the Visual editor, follow these steps:

 1. In the **Delegate monitors** section, enter the individual monitors you want to include in the workflow by selecting them in the dropdown lists.
+In the **Visual editor**, the order in which you select the monitors determines their order in the workflow.

 Select **Add another monitor** to add another dropdown list.
 A minimum of two delegate monitors are required, and a maximum of 10 are allowed in total.
 Keep in mind that composite monitors support per query, per bucket, and per document monitors as delegate monitors.

    Beside each dropdown list, you can select the View monitor icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/dashboards/view-monitor-icon.png" class="inline-icon" alt="view monitor icon"/>{:/}) to open the monitor's details window and review information about it.